Domino rules

 Cuban Domino

-Cuban Domino is played with the double 9 set of pieces: values range from zero to nine, so that 55 different pieces are used.
+Cuban Domino is played with the double 9 set of tiles: values range from zero to nine, so that 55 different tiles are used.

 • Two pairs of players, placed in alternate position, take part in the game.